AdaDC/AdaDC.github.io/_pages/about.md

 <img src="images/headshot.jpg" width="400">

-I am a graduate student that is currently studying data analytics.
+I am a graduate student that is currently studying data analytics at UMUC.
 I have 6+ years of experience in academic research settings, and a strong background in statistics and psychology.
 I excel at data wrangling, mining and visualization.
 I also have experience using Big Data technology and working with messy, real-world data sets.

 ## Skills